banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 ...
 ```

 2. A new broker pod will be created and in the `KafkaCluster` status there will be the `cruiseControlOperationReference`.
 This is the reference of the created `CruiseControlOperation` custom resource.
 The `cruiseControlState` shows the CruiseControlOperation task state.
 At first it is GracefulUpscaleScheduled.
 This means `CruiseControlOperation` is created and it is waiting for task execution.
-(Same belongs to the `volumeStates`)

 ```yaml
 status: